Admissions

 No. The schedule is set and applicants must attend as scheduled by the Department of Physical Therapy.

-Being familiar with the format may help with battling the nervousness; however, preparing for the MMI is difficult.
+Familiarity with the format is often cited by successful applicants as a way to feel more confident and relieve stress.
 The interviews do not test your specific knowledge of a subject.
-You might ask some friends or family members to create scenarios for you based on the examples given.
+You might ask some friends or family members to create scenarios for you.
 This will allow you to get comfortable speaking on a topic for a few minutes and organizing your thoughts quickly.

 The MMI runs on a very tight schedule, and there is no ability to have someone join the circuit after it has begun.
 In the event that you are late, we will try our best to accommodate you, but will only be able to do so if there is an empty spot or no-show in a subsequent group.
 The chances of this are extremely small, although we are of course willing to try.